ssec/polar2grid/py/polar2grid/doc/source/introduction.rst

 any other value that may be recorded by or calculated from an instrument.
-There are 4 main steps or components involved when working with these products in Polar2Grid: reading (frontend), writing (backend), compositing, and remapping.
+There are 4 main steps or components involved when working with these products in Polar2Grid: reading, writing, compositing, and remapping.
 Polar2Grid makes it possible to access and configure these steps via simple bash scripts.
 The script that "glues" these steps together is ``polar2grid.sh`` and creates gridded versions of the user swath products provided to it.
-More information on accessing Polar2Grid's features and running its scripts can be found in the :doc:`getting_started` and :doc:`examples/index` sections.
+More information on accessing Polar2Grid's features and running its scripts can be found in the :doc:`getting_started` section or the examples following each reader section.
+Note that although an example may be written for a specific reader the same operations can be applied to all readers unless mentioned otherwise.

 For more information on the design and responsibility of each component see the :doc:`design_overview` Appendix.